 Last update: September 2021

 Democratic Society (‘Demsoc’) is a Brussels based international association operating in all countries of the European Union.
 A UK not-for-profit subsidiary leads our work in Scotland, England, Northern Ireland and Wales.
-Our registered address is: 107 Avenue de la Brabançonne-laan, Brussels 1000, Belgium.
+Our registered address is: Cantersteen 10, 1000 Brussels, Belgium.

 Privacy and data protection are really important for Democratic Society.
 As such, we are committed to explaining very clearly how we will use any personal data we hold about you.

 We have set out how we will collect and use personal data below.
 However if you have any concerns or question please contact our Data Protection Officer, and we’ll respond as soon as we can – and certainly within a month.
 You can contact us via email at firstname.lastname@example.org, or post at: